cromozooom/responsive-email/README.md

 2. Open PREPROS*
 3. Download and open V02 folder in SUBLIME TEXT
 4. Create copy of "index.jade" & rename with your f.....jade name :)
-5. select and order your content blocks
+5. select and order your content blocks (see the section: "include some F..... blocks" )

 ####!!!! make use of [this file](https://goo.gl/ljfWBR) to !!!!